 |I'm totally lightside.
 Honest.|

-One of the silliest elements of World of Warcraft that I saw was when a bunch of players gathered together forty or so pink-haired gnomes for the explicit purpose of assaulting Sylvanas' stronghold in order to give her a hug.
+One of the silliest World of Warcraft gatherings I ever saw was when a bunch of players gathered together forty or so pink-haired gnomes for the explicit purpose of assaulting Sylvanas' stronghold in order to give her a hug.
 It was a ridiculous, surreal, and absolutely awesome way to spend the day for a lot of players.

 I don't see anyone getting together to go assault the Emperor's fortress or kill Satele Shan.
 Indeed, the only way to battle the Emperor is to do it with the Jedi Knight as the climax of his story.
 This seems patently ridiculous as Luke Skywalker did the first Sith Emperor in Star Wars with Darth Vader's help.
 The death of the Emperor should have been a Flashpoint for both sides like with Darth Malgus or a certain character whose return is still one of the biggest spoilers of the game.